 Consolidate and use a low interest credit card

 Debt consolidation onto one credit card is one of the most common ways to start paying off your credit card debt in a more organized and practical way.
 Unlike rewards credit cards that are designed to give you points for spending money, balance transfer credit cards offer a promotional period (usually less than one year) in which they charge you a reduced interest rate on balances you transfer from other credit cards.
-For example, they’ll charge you 0% on balance transfers for the first 12 months.
+For example, they might charge you 0% on balance transfers for the first 12 months.

 There are, however, certain things to be aware of when doing a balance transfer.
 First, you need to plan ahead in order to ensure that you’ll be able to pay off your transferred debt before the promotional period ends.
 If you’re still in debt and the promotional period is up, then you’ll go back to paying a high interest rate on what you’ve transferred—only it’ll be on a new credit card.

 Second, you usually have to pay a fee for the amount you transfer.
 This fee is typically reflected as a percentage of the full amount transferred.
 So if you plan on moving your debt to one card, it’s best to do it in as few transactions as possible in order to avoid paying multiple transaction fees.
 Finally, although the promotional period of a reduced interest rate can range from six to 12 months, the time window to actually transfer your debt is usually 90 days.
 The promotional period of however many months starts when you make the transfer.

 To be clear, you need to be quite disciplined if you plan to use a low interest credit card to pay off your high interest.
 Don’t fall into the trap of balance transferring all the time just to manage your monthly payments.
-If you do decide to go this route, the MBNA Platinum Plus MasterCard is a popular choice.
-Aside from the 1% balance transfer fee, you’ll pay a 0.99% interest on balance transfers for the first 6 months if you apply before November 21, 2021.
+If you do decide to go this route, the Scotiabank Value Visa is a popular choice.
+Aside from the balance transfer fee, you’ll pay a 0.99% interest on balance transfers for the first 6 months if you apply before November 21, 2021.